sftpplus/sftpplus-docs/doc_source/configuration/administrators.rst

 The roles represent a collection of permissions for Local Manager administrators that can be individually turned on and off.

+An administrator can have one or more roles.

+An administrator must have at least one role.
+The first associated role is considered the primary one.

 Roles can also be associated to operating system groups.
 In this way, you can allow access for administrators defined in operating system groups, e.g. using a Domain Controller or other centralized identity